 - If I'm photographing a child wearing the clothes, I'll prepare a bright room with neutral background, and test the camera settings BEFORE I go fetch the child ;)

 - You'll need to take a lot of pictures in very short time since most children get bored quickly.
 Some children will think it's fun to hold a flower or balloon or similar in the picture.
 You could also prepare a chair or stool for the child to sit on.
 Or encourage the child to play or dance.
+I never encourage the child to pose, just let them be themselves and try to capture their natural expressions.

 IF YOU HAVE A SYSTEM CAMERA (SLR)